roman-yagodin/PlaneShift.EnchantedElves/README.md

-# About "Enchanted Elves" skin for PlaheShift
+# About "Enchanted Elves" skin for PlaneShift

 "Enchanted Elves" skin is based on Elves GUI skin version 2.0 for PlaneShift 0.5, with some fixes and enchantements.
 Original creators Cherppow &amp; Vengeance.
 Special thanks to Rizin, Lanarel, weltall, Xordan and LigH.
 And my special thanks to Bonifarzia.